Building on a Solid Foundation: Carolina Foundation Solutions Offers Foundations for Poor Soil Conditions

 CHANCE helical piles consist of hot-dipped galvanized steel made in the USA.
 The helical piles are segmented deep foundation systems with helical bearing plates welded to the central shaft.
 The helical piles are installed at intervals between footing forms and are capped with steel bearing plates (“new construction cap plates”), which are then tied into a rebar grid and encased in the concrete footings.
 The dead and live loads of a structure are transferred from the helical pile shafts to the soil through these bearing plates.

-The Godley Properties Inc. project is just one of many where CFS’s services in installing helical piles as a deep foundation system have saved time and money on new construction projects.
+The Godley Properties Inc. project is just one of many where Carolina Foundation Solutions’s services in installing helical piles as a deep foundation system have saved time and money on new construction projects.
 Feel free to contact Carolina Foundation Solutions to learn more about how they can help on projects where deep foundation systems have been specified or where deep foundation systems may be the unexpected solution.